Timeline

 The inciting incident occurs at 13 minutes when ITC Corporation summons the team to New Mexico.
 Professor Johnston has disappeared.
 The students discover he went back to 1357 France through quantum technology and is trapped in the past during the Hundred Years War..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 29 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This illustrates the protagonist's commitment to Chris, Marek, Kate, and Stern step into the quantum machine and are transported to 1357 France.
+This demonstrates the protagonist's commitment to Chris, Marek, Kate, and Stern step into the quantum machine and are transported to 1357 France.
 No turning back - they have six hours to find Professor Johnston and return or be trapped forever., moving from reaction to action.

 At 57 minutes, the Midpoint arrives at 50% of the runtime—precisely centered, creating perfect narrative symmetry.
 The analysis reveals that this crucial beat False defeat: Stern is killed trying to escape.
 The team finds Professor Johnston but he refuses to leave immediately - he's caught up in the conflict between Arnaut and the English.
 Stakes raised: they realize one of them won't make it back, and time is running out., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 86 minutes (74% through) represents the emotional nadir.
 Here, All is lost: Castle is falling, Kate is about to be killed by Arnaut, markers to return home are destroyed in the battle, time is nearly up.
 The team is scattered and it appears impossible to rescue everyone and escape.
-Death surrounds them., reveals the protagonist at their lowest point.
+Death surrounds them., indicates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 92 minutes initiates the final act resolution at 80% of the runtime.
 Synthesis: Chris realizes his historical knowledge can save them - using the secret passage Marek discovered earlier.
 Professor Johnston chooses to stay and fix his mistakes.
 Marek decides to remain with Claire.
 They act as a unified team using both modern and medieval knowledge., demonstrating the transformation achieved throughout the journey.